Chami Rupasinghe · Engineering Project Manager · Apple Hardware 1 / 10

 Over-Communicate

 T-minus weekly dashboards.
 End-of-sprint check-ins.
 Release notes.
 A newsletter.
-R/Y/G status always visible — no one is ever surprised, especially not senior leadership.
+R/Y/G status always visible — no one is ever surprised.

 Planning & Execution